Multimedia Technology Wiki: Component Description

 ESP-Media-Protocols Component

-Multimedia protocols are a collection of various communication protocols, widely used in scenarios such as streaming media transmission, device control, and device interconnection communication.
-ESP-Media-Protocols is a multimedia protocol library launched by Espressif, providing support for basic and mainstream multimedia protocols.
+The multimedia protocol is a collection of various communication protocols, widely used in scenarios such as streaming media transmission, device control, and device interconnection communication.
+Typical application methods are as follows:

 Protocol